stevana/pipelining-with-disruptor/README.md

   3. Observable, to ease debugging and performance analysis;
   4. Declarative high-level way of expressing stream processing networks (i.e. the pipeline);
-  5. Good deploy, upgrade, rescale story;
+  5. Good deploy, upgrade, rescale story for stateful systems;
   6. Elastic, i.e. ability to rescale automatically to meet the load.

 I think we need all of the above in order to build Barbara's "substrate for distributed systems".
+We'll not get all the way there in this post, but at least this should give you a sense of the direction I'd like to go.

 ## Plan